utkdigitalinitiatives/Islandora_manual/README.md

 ![Islandora Logo](http://islandora.ca/sites/default/files/Islandora.png)
 # Islandora Manual | [Book Version](https://www.gitbook.com/book/utkdigitalinitiatives/islandora-manual/)
 How to [install](install_islandora.md), use, test and break Islandora & Islandora Modules.
-NOT and OFFICIAL Islandora product.
-This is intended to be an all encompassing manual intended to use at University of Tennessee digital initiatives department for using and testing.
+NOT an OFFICIAL Islandora product.
+This is intended to be a manual intended for use at the University of Tennessee Knoxville's digital initiatives department.
 But anyone is welcome to use.
 Developed with Gitbooks

 [Islandora Repo](https://github.com/Islandora): Main Repos<br/>
 [Islandora-labs Repo](https://github.com/Islandora-Labs): Testing Repos<br/>